reidac/vectorization/docs/notes.md

 GCC [docs][13], which explain a bit more about what's going on in the union example.

-The union trick doesn't seem to actually work.
-What I did was set up:
+Used a union trick to get around having to use the `_mm_set_epi32` and `_mm_extract_epi32` intrinsics to access data in the packed integers.
+The trick is this:

 ```
 union {
   __m128i v;
-  int v1,v2,v3,v4
+  int vvec[4];
 } elem;
 ```

-But, assignments to `elem.v1` seem to assign to all the integers, not just one, as though the intrinsic type somehow pre-empted the union functionality.
+An earlier version with `int v1,v2,v3,v4` as the second union component failed because, being in the union, it just overlaid `v1`, `v2`, `v3`, and `v4`, causing considerable confusion.

-Using the `_mm_set_epi32` and `_mm_extract_epi32` to set up and retrieve the data works well.
-To actually be equivalent to the OpenCL code, we need to spread it over the CPU cores, so I've thrown in a dash of [OpenMP][14] for this, ensuring that the threading blocks contain contiguous index ranges, to help
+To actually be equivalent to the
+OpenCL code, we need to spread it over the CPU cores, so I've thrown in a dash of [OpenMP][14] for this, ensuring that the threading blocks contain contiguous index ranges, to help